ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/core-concepts/overview.md

 import entities from '!!raw-loader!./entities.drawio';
 import architecture from '!!raw-loader!./architecture.drawio';

-Taskana is a Task Management System.
-This includes defining and creating the tasks, distributing them to the corresponding users and keeping track of the task execution.
-Taskana also offers options for detailed description of each task using attachments, object references, and many other properties.
+Kadai is an open source Task Management System.
+It includes defining and creating tasks and keeping track of their execution, as well as distributing them to their responsible users.
+Taskana also offers options for detailed descriptions of each task using attachments, object references, and many other properties.
 In the following article, the basic entities of Taskana and related concepts are explained.

 In order to provide its functionality, TASKANA consists of different components.
 They are shown in the diagram below.
 As different components provide different features, the description of relevant modules can be found [here](../reference/modules.md).
 You can read more about the Java Library and its usage [here](../java-api-usage).